AntonC9018/hopper.cs/devlog.md

 1. Read json files.
 2. Identify special symbols @ $ and _ and react differently depending on that.
 3. Types and the default values may be copied as text for now (not verified), since doing errors for this is whole other problem.
-4. Build up structs either with roslyn syntax factories or with templates.
+4. Build up structs either with Roslyn syntax factories or with templates.
 I'm going to go for syntax factories on this one, just to try it out.

+Ended up not using syntax factories but building it all up with T4 and I'm glad I did.
+The code with syntax factories turns out too verbose.
+Since the stats are now structs, had to make some changes in the functions that set up these stats on the context.
+Also, found out that one cannot return a reference (`ref T`) of a struct inside a dictionary (stored by the interface, i.e. the boxed version.
+The solution is to store them in a *user-defined* box, that is, a class that has the stat as a field.
+Actually, I'm going to try that next since I really want to be able to return them by ref.